TechSivaram/Run-.net-6-behind-Lamda/README.md

 ## Reach via load alancer-
 Yes, ALB supports target groups with lambda target.

 In ALB listner rules adding path rule to forward it to lambda trigger.
-Lamda console do provide this
+Lamda console do provide this.
+I do recommend use it, because AWS console takes care of many permissions.